stephencoe/metalsmith-flexible-shortcodes/test/fixtures/src/simple-self-closing/markdown.md

 title: Markdown
 shortcodes: true
 ---
-This shows a simple self enclosing shortcode in markdown: [makro]
+This shows a simple self enclosing shortcode in markdown: [makro /]